Battle of Albulena: Skanderbeg's "disappearance"

 The Ottoman army did not march into Albania in one group.
-The first detachments to arrive were the Akıncı who marched through Dibra.
+The first detachments to arrive were the Akıncı who marched through Dibër.
 Skanderbeg stalled this force's advance, but, once the main force arrived, the Albanians were not able to offer further resistance and withdrew.
 Realizing that both Ottoman commanders, Isak bey and Hamza, were familiar with the Albanian terrain and his tactics, Skanderbeg decided to adopt a new means of engagement.
 Normally, he would lure his enemy into a trap and then ambush them.
 His new tactic was very similar to his normal; however, he chose to approach it in a different manner.
 To make it impossible to be followed, Skanderbeg split his forces into several groups and ordered their respective commanders to march through the forests and mountains in different directions and to never assemble or assault the Ottomans unless instructed to do so.
 The Albanian warriors were supplied by the locals and supply depots set throughout the mountains as they marched.

 The Ottomans marched through Mat and pillaged the area.
 Skanderbeg took parallel routes through the mountains.
 Since he had not yet engaged Skanderbeg, Isak bey decided not to besiege Krujë, Albania's main fortress, until he was sure of the Albanian's fate.
 He thus camped with his men in the area north of Mount Tumenishta (Skënderbeu) to wait for Skanderbeg's appearance.
 This region was called Albulena (Uji i Bardhë), located south of modern-day Laç.
 It was surrounded by a series of protective hills where guards were placed.
 Since Tumenishta had served as the main base for Skanderbeg's forays into the Ottoman camp at the Siege of Krujë (1450), Isak bey and Hamza prepared to annihilate any resistance they would find there.
 This effort came in vain, however, as they were not challenged by any Albanian forces.
 Still unsure of Skanderbeg's dispositions, the Ottoman commanders strengthened the camp's northern defenses, while the eastern side, in the direction of Tumenishta, remained lightly defended.
 Ottoman scouts crossed the Mat River into northern Albania.
 They were seen at the gates of Venetian-held Alessio (Lezhë) and ventured deeper into Venetian territory.